folio-org/stripes-cli/doc/commands.md

 ### `perm assign` command
-Assign permission to a user
+Assign permissions to a user

 Usage:
 ```